Have you lost a loved one due to negligence and need a Jonesboro or Atlanta Georgia wrongful death attorney?

 The insurance company for the defendant usually does not have your best interests in mind.
 We understand the tactics used by insurance companies to try and limit compensation in a wrongful death claim, and we fight to ensure that you and your family get the compensation and justice you deserve.

-Who May Bring A Wrongful Death Claim or Lawsuit in Georgia?
+Who May Bring or File a Wrongful Death Claim?

-In Georgia, the people who are entitled to file a lawsuit for the wrongful death of a loved one are the deceased’s surviving spouse and/or children, surviving parents, or a representative (administrator) of the estate.
+In Georgia, under state law the people who are entitled to bring a claim or file a lawsuit for the wrongful death of a loved one are the deceased’s surviving spouse and/or children, surviving parents, or a representative (administrator) of the estate.

 Although most Georgia wrongful death claims are filed by a spouse or children, at other times, a wrongful death claim or lawsuit may be brought by someone else.